benkolera/talk-opaleye/code/README.md

     likeTitle b t = (b^.bookTitle) `like` (constant $ "%" <> t <> "%")
 ```

-(Okay, so that's poorly factored and we start to see Arrows get in the way of
+(Okay, so granted that's poorly factored and we start to see Arrows get in the way of
-our usual toolbox [namely not being able to use Data.Foldable.traverse_])
+our usual toolbox [namely not being able to use Data.Foldable.traverse_], but it
+is still getting some reuse out of what we've written and could be refactored to
+be prettier)

-But then we can easily get back the accessionId,book,due date and keywords
+Then we can easily get back the accessionId,book,due date and keywords
 reusing a lot of stuff.

 ```haskell